 As well as all of Australia’s wonderful birds our tour also seeks out its unique mammals including the always-popular Koala.
 Photo: David Fisher

 Our southeastern tour passes through a wide variety of habitats and climates.
 The Victoria countryside may seem reassuringly familiar after two centuries of European settlement, but the birds that inhabit it are anything but.
 Large flocks of parrots feed along the highways and multicolored fairy-wrens and honeyeaters fill the woods, while kangaroos graze in the paddocks and Echidnas shuffle in the understory of giant eucalyptus trees.
 The area around Deniliquin in southern New South Wales seems much wilder, on the edge of the outback, and is home to major ornithological attractions, including the almost mythical Plains-wanderer.
 The Mallee around Little Desert National Park hosts stately and shy Malleefowl, the world’s southernmost megapode, and often an array of spring -blooming terrestrial orchids.
 Tasmania holds many more avian treasures from the flightless and endemic Tasmanian Native-hen to the dazzling Pink Robin.

-This tour can be taken in conjunction with our Australia: Queensland and New South Wales tour.
+This tour can be taken in conjunction with Australia: Queensland and New South Wales.